TV Aratu: CNT (1995-1997)

 In June 1997, when the lease agreement for Organizações Martinez was about to end, the station's owners signed with SBT, since the network would have no affiliate in the state with the purchase of TV Itapoan by Rede Record, and its subsequent departure on June 16.

 SBT (1997-present)

-At midnight on June 16, 1997, the station left CNT and became affiliated SBT, on the same day that TV Itapoan also changed its affiliation and became an O&O of Rede Record.
+At midnight on June 16, 1997, the station left CNT and became affiliated to SBT, on the same day that TV Itapoan also changed its affiliation and became an O&O of Rede Record.
 CNT was then relayed on UHF channel 39 until 2009, when CNT Bahia was created.
 TV Aratu further expanded its local programming with news programs and popular programs, and started to fight for second place in ratings with TV Itapoan and even for leadership with TV Bahia.

 On December 29, 2000, the broadcaster signed a contract with Embratel and activated its satellite signal to be used by retransmitters in the interior of the state, replacing the old microwave links that were deactivated in the mid-2000s.
 At the end of 2001, the station was already available in around 80% of the state of Bahia, reaching around 10 million viewers.